-i) TFT operation = "Create a new TFT" when there is already an existing TFT for the EPS bearer context.
+i) TFT operation = "Create new TFT" when there is already an existing TFT for the EPS bearer context.

-ii) When the TFT operation is an operation other than "Create a new TFT" and there is no TFT for the EPS bearer context.
+ii) When the TFT operation is an operation other than "Create new TFT" and there is no TFT for the EPS bearer context.

 iii) TFT operation = "Delete packet filters from existing TFT" when it would render the TFT empty.